About the breed -

 If you are precious about your garden then this breed is perhaps not for you however if you would enjoy some help in the garden then they are ideal!
 Being truffle hunters they like to dig but they like to dig for anything!
 They love to swim and you will have your own personal water dowser.
 Unfortunately this can also include mud!

 Lagotto come in different colours.
 Generally there is off white, orange, brown, brown roan and brown and white and sometimes with some tan colouring.

 The Lagotto require clipping around 3-4 times a year coat if you require low maintenance.
 As they are a non-moulting breed the coat matts really close to the skin aka felting, so the clip can appear quite extreme.
 I clip my own dogs approximately once or twice a year as I regularly scissor which keeps the coat neat and tidy.
-The coat texture can also be different due to the colour of a dog.
+The coat texture can vary from dog to dog and is not due to it colour.

 Many puppy people are reluctant to clip the lovely fluffy coats off their babies but it really does improve the texture of the adult coat therefore making it easier to manage.
 Getting youngsters habituated to clipping early also makes for a dog content to be clipped rather than it being stressful for all!
 If you intend to use a professional groomer rather than DIY get recommendations, word of mouth and get the pup there at about 14weeks when everything should be fun!